 (C) Same-day NEMT services.

+(b) Comply with the following criteria for member drop-offs and pick-up protocols:

-(b)(A) Not permit drivers to drop Members off at an appointment more than 15 minutes prior to the office or other facility opening for business; and
+(b)(A) Not permit drivers to drop Members off at an appointment more than 15 minutes prior to the office or other facility opening for business unless requested by the member or, as applicable, the Member’s guardian, parent, or representative; and

-(c)(B) Not permit drivers to pick up Members from an appointment more than 15 minutes after the office or facility closes for business; and
+(c)(B) Not permit drivers to pick up Members from an appointment more than 15 minutes after the office or facility closes for business unless the appointment is not reasonably expected to end within 15 minutes after closing, or as requested by the member, or as applicable, the Member’s guardian, parent, or representative; and

-(d)Describe passenger rights and responsibilities including the right to file a grievance and request an appeal or reconsideration.
+(d)(c) Describe passenger rights and responsibilities including the right to file a grievance and request an appeal or reconsideration.

 (6) The grievance and appeal processes and rights specified in OAR 410-141-3835 through 410- 141-3915 are available with respect to NEMT services, with the following modifications: